richmahn/en_tn/isa/66/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart extended quotations, prayers or songs.
-The ULB and many other English translations indent the lines of 66:1-17, 21-24, which are extended quotations.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 66:1-17, 21-24.

 #### Special concepts in this chapter ####